 3/4 teaspoon kosher salt

 2 tablespoons chopped fresh oregano

 1 tablespoon chopped fresh celery leaves

 Bring the chicken stock to a boil in a medium saucepan over high heat.
-Stir in the rice, cover, and reduce the heat to medium-low.
+Stir in the rice and bay leaf, cover, and reduce the heat to medium-low.
 Simmer until all the liquid is absorbed, about 15 minutes.
 Remove from the heat and let the rice sit, covered, for 5 minutes.
 Fluff the rice with a fork and transfer to a large mixing bowl.
-Pour in the Creole vinaigrette over the rice and stir to combine.
+Pour the vinaigrette over the rice and stir to combine.

-Add the beans, ham, bell pepper, celery, tomatoes, onions, salt, pepper, parsley, oregano and celery leaves.
+Add the beans, ham, bell pepper, celery, tomatoes, onion, salt, pepper, parsley, oregano and celery leaves.
 Stir to combine.
 Refrigerate until ready to serve.
 Serve chilled or at room temperature.

 3/4 cup olive oil

 1/2 teaspoon Creole seasoning